- We advise you to exercise normal safety precautions and monitor developments that might affect your safety in Laos.

-- The rainy season normally runs from May-November and tropical storms, typhoons, flooding and landslides are more likely to occur during this time of year.
+- The rainy season normally runs from May to November and tropical storms, typhoons, flooding and landslides are more likely to occur during this time.

 - The World Health Organization (WHO) has confirmed human deaths from avian influenza in Laos.
 See the Health section for advice to Australians travelling to or resident in Laos.

 - Be a smart traveller.
 Before heading overseas:

 Entry and exit

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Laos for the most up-to-date information.

 You should ensure you obtain an entry stamp on arrival.
 Failure to do so may result in a fine or detention.

 You should use only official border crossing points to enter Laos.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.